mig-foxbat/opsdroid/README.md

 opsdriod
 ========

-A Andriod client for Opswise with Django based web server as middleware between the mobile client and the Opswise Master Node.
+An Andriod client for Opswise with Django based web server as middleware between the mobile client and the Opswise Master Node.